 By standing up for themselves and others, Scotland’s children and young people defend human rights every day.

-Most people don’t realise younger citizens can act as human rights defenders— or that they’re protected by international law when they do.
+Most people don’t realise you can be a human rights defender at any age— or that under 18s are still protected by international law when they defend human rights.

 At the Children and Young People’s Commissioner’s office , we think it’s time they get the help and support they’re entitled to.